 Keyword Research Tool (Jaaxy)

-One of the most important skills you’ll have to master if you want to make money online as an affiliate marketer is conducting keyword research.
+One of the most important skills you’ll have to master if you want to succeed as an affiliate marketer is conducting keyword research.

-Locating and using the right keywords on your website and articles is the basis of all your search engine rankings and subsequently, the amount of free traffic that will land on your website through search engines like Google, Bing, Yahoo, etc.
+Locating and using the right keywords on your website is key to receiving healthy amounts of free traffic via search engines like Google, Bing, Yahoo, etc.

-Anyway, everything you’ll need to know about keywords, using Jaaxy to locate them, determining if they are viable, using them on your website and articles, etc, is covered within Wealthy Affiliate’s core training.
+Anyway, everything you’ll need to know about keywords and Jaaxy is covered in great detail within WA’s core training.

-In addition to keyword research, Jaaxy also performs an array of other functions, such as
+Besides keyword research, Jaaxy performs an array of other functions, such as

 - Creating and storing keyword lists